 At Lush Landscaping & Restoration Ltd., we believe no lawn is beyond saving.
 With the right strategy and expert touch, even the most worn-down grass can bounce back stronger, greener, and healthier than ever.
 Based in Edmonton since 2012, our team specializes in lawn rejuvenation that transforms tired yards into thriving, soft green spaces you will love to walk barefoot on.

-If your lawn is struggling, this guide will walk you through every step of the restoration process, from soil health to smart seeding.
+If your lawn is struggling, this guide will walk you through every step of the yard restoration process, from soil health to smart seeding.
 And yes, it includes a practical chart to help you get it right the first time.

 Why Lawns Wear Out